IRC4Fun/xtheme-contrib-modules/README.md

 #### ns_ajoin.c

-Allows users to set a AJOIN/autojoin list of channels that Atheme will automatically join them to upon identify.
+Allows users to set a AJOIN/autojoin list of channels that Xtheme will automatically join them to upon identify.
 Only works on ShadowIRCd, InspIRCd and UnrealIRCd.